The spread of bronze beyond the Mediterranean marked a transformation in European and Near Eastern societies.

 Greek sculptors used it to create statues in the image of gods, heroes and mythological figures.

-Famous works such as the “Zeus of Artemision” or Polyclitus’ “Diadumene” bear witness to the Greeks’ mastery of the art of casting and sculpting in bronze.
+Famous works such as the “Zeus of Artemision” or Polyclitus’ “Diadumene” bear witness to the Greeks’ mastery of bronze casting and sculpture.

 These statues were not only religious and cultural symbols, but also technical feats.